Mudabbir Hossain Chowdhury

-Mudabbir Hossain Chowdhury psc is a Bangladeshi police officer who served as the 18th Inspector General of Police of Bangladesh Police during 2001–2003.
+Mudabbir Hossain Chowdhury PSC (1947 – 1 May 2025) was a Bangladeshi police officer who served as the Inspector General of the Bangladesh Police from 2001 to 2003.
+He was also the commissioner of the Chattogram Metropolitan Police in 1996 and 1997.

-Career
+Life and career

 Chowdhury was a cadet at the Pakistan Military Academy and retired from the army as a lieutenant.
-After he had served as the IGP of Bangladesh, he was appointed as the secretary of the culture ministry.
+After he had served as the IGP of Bangladesh, he was appointed the secretary of the culture ministry.

+Chowdhury served as Commissioner for the Chattogram Metropolitan Police between 14 May 1996 and 25 May 1997.

-From November 2006 to January 2007, Chowdhury was the Election Commissioner of Bangladesh.
+From November 2006 to January 2007, Chowdhury was the election commissioner of Bangladesh.
 After leaving his post he attempted to contest the parliamentary elections as a Bangladesh Nationalist Party candidate.

+Chowdhury died on 1 May 2025, at the age of 78.